-In 1987, Pamela Seigle founded Open Circle at the Stone Center at Wellesley College with support from Grace and Robert Stone, supporters committed to the emotional wellbeing of children.
-Originally named the “Framingham Schools Project” and later “Reach Out to Schools”, Open Circle was one of the first programs to define the field of social and emotional learning (SEL) and it remains an innovative program dedicated to providing high-quality SEL curriculum and engaging SEL professional development.
+In 1987 Pamela Seigle founded Open Circle at the Stone Center at Wellesley College with support from Grace and Robert Stone, supporters committed to the emotional wellbeing of children.
+Originally named the “Framingham Schools Project” and then “Reach Out to Schools”, Open Circle was one of the first programs to define the field of social and emotional learning (SEL) and it remains an innovative program dedicated to providing high-quality SEL curriculum and engaging SEL professional development.

 Today, Open Circle is now in over 360 schools, 90 districts, and 16 states across the United States and remains a leading provider of evidence-based curriculum and professional development for SEL in elementary schools, reaching more than two million children and 15,000 educators.
 Open Circle is a program of the Wellesley Centers for Women at Wellesley College.